Why IBM's Stock Is Trading Lower Today

 International Business Machines Corp (NYSE: IBM) shares are trading lower after the company reported worse-than-expected first-quarter sales results.
 The company also withdrew 2020 guidance.

-The company reported first-quarter sales results of $17.57 billion, which missed analyst estimates of $17.62 billion.
+The company reported first-quarter sales results of $17.57, billion which missed analyst estimates of $17.62 billion.

 IBM looks to be a part of every aspect of an enterprise's IT needs.
 The company primarily sells infrastructure services, software, IT services and hardware